-Regular dental check-ups and dental cleaning are extremely important.
+Regular dental check-ups, dental cleaning and Dentist Advice About Oral Health Care are extremely important.
 Proper dental cleaning offers numerous benefits.
 On the contrary, lack of cleaning leads to numerous dental and general health problems.
 Poor health of the teeth and gums can lead to gum disease, bone loss, tooth loss, infections, strokes, heart diseases, and other problems.

 Benefits of regular dental check-ups

 - Proper cleaning of gums and teeth, as well as frequent visits to the dentist, can prevent oral cancer.
 Routine dental check-ups also include the dentist examining the oral cavity for any possibility of existing oral cancer.

 - Improper brushing and flossing lead to dental plaque and calculus accumulate on the teeth.
 This causes gingivitis and periodontal disease.
 During the dental check-up, the dentist also checks for the possibility of gum disease.
 If the possibility exists, the dentist alerts the patient to take special care of the cleanliness of the teeth and gums. and recommend if there is the need for gum disease treatment.

 - The health of the oral cavity greatly affects the overall general health of the individual.
 A mouth full of bacteria and infections can lead to different diseases of the body.
 E.g. heart disease and strokes.
 Moreover, women suffering from periodontal disease can be vulnerable to giving birth to premature babies.
 Thus, keeping the mouth clean could prevent numerous diseases of the body.

 - Regular dental check-ups and dental cleaning ensure that your natural teeth serve you for the rest of your life.
 Disease and infection of the teeth and gums cause tooth loss.
 Having perfect teeth means that the teeth in your mouth function properly as they should.